-Finally, we know the answer to this question, and that answer is a resounding no. Instead of FastPass, the new Disney Genie system is set to debut in fall 2021, presumably by October 1.
+Finally, we know the answer to this question, and that answer is a resounding no. Instead of FastPass, the new Disney Genie system debuted in October 2021.

 Part of Disney Genie is the new Disney Genie+ option which is the new FastPass replacement.
 For $15 per person per day, you can skip the lines of certain Disney World rides.